Proposal for the Ancona Declaration, 2024 / European Network “Health is not for Sale” [ENG][FRA][ESP][ITA]

 International Session Public Healthcare under commercialisation pressures: critical international perspectives”, Oct.
 11, 2024, Cinema Azzurro, Via Tagliamento, 39 Ancona (Italy)

-The European Network “Health is not for Sale” and other organizations against healthcare privatization will meet in Ancona (Italy) to dispute the contents of the G7-Health meeting there on Oct.
+The European Network “Health is not for Sale” and other organizations against healthcare privatization met in Ancona (Italy) to dispute the contents of the G7-Health meeting there on Oct.
 9-11, 2024 and to challenge its governments’ commercial, neoliberal and reductionist approach to health.

 An alternative, progressive, global call for action based on the universal right to an equal, solidaristic, humanitarian free healthcare to all people, independent on racial, religious, political, economic, social or any other status, is proposed and launched.
-In order to achieve this goal a Declaration is being constructed and proposed to be presented at the International Session Public Healthcare under commercialisation pressures: critical international perspectives”, Oct.
+In order to achieve this goal a Declaration has been constructed and proposed to the International Session Public Healthcare under commercialisation pressures: critical international perspectives”, Oct.
 11, 2024 at Cinema Azzurro, Via Tagliamento, 39 Ancona (Italy).
-The draft developed before the Meeting, distributed to the participants through email and other informatic means, is also posted on the Campaign website (nog7ancona.noblogs.org).
+The draft developed before the Meeting, distributed to the participants through email and other informatic means, has been posted on the Campaign website (https://nog7ancona.noblogs.org/).
 The Declaration, revised based on the contributions and comments received at maurizio.manno@unina.it with copy to nog7ancona@protonmail.com by Thursday, Oct.
-10, 2024, will be endorsed by the “G7-Health: Not on my Body” General Assembly on Friday, Oct.
+10, 2024, has been endorsed by the “G7-Health: Not on my Body” General Assembly on Friday, Oct.
 11, and re-posted on the website to be made available globally.
-The Declaration will be updated regularly, based on contributions from the international healthcare and public health activists’ community.
+The Declaration, supplemented by an additional item, the ninth, approved by the General Assembly on 11 October, will be updated regularly, based on input from the international community of healthcare and public health activists.

 1. Introduction: The Public Health paradox